sy77777en/video_annotation_folk/labels_markdown/cam_motion/camera_centric_movement/tilt_down/index.md

 - A scene where the camera rotates downward.

 - A shot where the view shifts from top to bottom.

-- A video where the camera angles downward.

 - A scene where the camera sweeps downward.